 How can we support you?

 Whether you are a current user of ISO 22301 or you are new to business continuity DNV GL can support you on business continuity matters and the transition through:

 - Gap assessment (workshops) where we assess your management system against the requirements of the new standard and identify the gaps that need to be addressed.
 This will provide useful input to your process to comply with the standard.
-The level of detail of such assessment can be tailored to your company’s needs.

 Read more about ISO 22301 and its features and benefits here.